A Beginner’s Guide to Strongman Competitions

 • Chalk for reliable grip

-They protect joints, reinforce positions, and allow you to train harder while recovering better.
+These tools don’t replace strength.
+They protect your joints, reinforce your positions, and let you train harder while recovering better.

 Step 6: Strongman Is Built for Progression